-The strength of the Department of the Environment and Sustainability at BGSU is its interdisciplinary focus.
+The strength of the Environment and Sustainability program at BGSU is its interdisciplinary focus.
 We prepare our students with a broad knowledge base in many fields.
 In addition to solid environmental courses, scientific, behavioral, and communication skills courses are provided, so that students are well qualified to work in many different environmental employment areas.

 - Integrate theoretical knowledge with practical work experience